rfo909/CFT/README.md

   #   hash <file> ...
   #   hex <file>?
   #   which <command>
   #
-  # - The 'lsd' lists directories only, and 'lsf' files only.
+  # - & <expr>                  - run expression as background job
   #
-  # - The 'edit' command opens a file in editor.
+  # - lsd                       - lists directories only
+  # - lsf                       - lists files only
   #
+  # - edit                      - open a file in editor
+  #
-  # - Note that the cat/edit/more/tail commands, if given no file argument,
+  # Note that the cat/edit/more/tail commands, if given no file argument,
   # will attempt working with with Sys.lastResult.
 Example:
   #     touch someNewFile.txt
   #     edit
   #
-  # - Note that 'rm' deletes both files and directories, and asks
+  # The 'rm' and 'cp' commands delete/copy both files and directories,
-  #   for confirm when non-empty directories.
+  # and ask for confirm when deleting or copying non-empty directories.
   #
-  # - The 'cp' command copies both files and directories.
-  #
-  # - All commands working with files and directories allow both globbing,
+  # All commands working with files and directories allow both globbing,
   # local and absolute paths, on both Windows and Linux.
 To reference
   # values from Sys.lastResult use :: or :N (get value from list).
   #
   #    ls a*.txt                - globbing
   #    ls /some/path            - absolute path
   #    ls c:\someDir            - absolute path (windows)
   #    ls \\some-server\d$\xxx  - absolute network path (Windows)
   #
   #    cd %someSymbol           - symbol resolving to dir or file
   #    cd (dirExpr)             - dirExpr is a CFT function
   #
   #    cat ::                   - The '::' corresponds to (Sys.lastResult)
   #    cd :N                    - The ':N' corresponds to (Sys.lastResult(N))
   #
-  #    <TAB>cp :3 /some/path    - run external program, combining with value :N
+  #    <TAB>cp :3 /some/path    - force external program, combining with value :N
+  #    <SPACE>...               - force internal command
   #
   #
   # - Symbols are defined entering %%name which stores lastResult under
   #   that name, usually some Dir or File.
+They can be used together with
+  #   all shell commands, both those implemented internally and when running
+  #   external programs.
   #
 ```

 ### (2) CFT code

-Entering CFT code on the command line is *usually to call a function* in the current script,
+Entering CFT code on the command line is usually to *call a function* in the current script,
-but it also allows us to create functions, as at its most basic a function is just a name
+or in another script, but it also allows us to create functions.
+Example:
-for a line of code.

-Functions are in turn organized into collections which we call "scripts", and which are saved
-as text files, which we can then use regular text editors to develop further.

-Below an example of interactively creating a function, although these two lines also
-represent the form which functions are defined in the script files.

 ```
 Date(Dir.newestFile.lastModified)
-/LM
+/LastModified
 ```

 The first line, when we press Enter, is executed immediately, and returns a Date object for
 when the newest file in current directory.
 Then the second line defines a name for the
-previous line, creating the "LM" (last modified) function in current script.
+previous line, creating the LastModified function in current script.

+A CFT script is a collection of functions.
+By default, CFT starts with an empty script
+without a name.
+When we create a function like LastModified above, it gets added to the script,
+although, which still exists in memory only.

-To work with this script file in an editor, we first need to save it, then open in
+We can then save the script to a text file, and in turn open it in an editor, to modify it,
-an editor.
-This is done with the two following commands:
+with additional functions.

 ```
 :save Test
 @e
 ```

-The '@e' is a shortcut, which runs CFT library code opening the current script (if saved) in
-a text editor.
+First we save the script under the name "Test", which results it savefileTest.txt in the current
+directory.
+Then follows "@e", which is a shortcut.
+It opens the file associated with the current
+script in an editor.

 On Linux you will be asked to select which editor, while on Windows it uses
 Notepad++ if found, otherwise the ever-present regular Notepad.

 Use the '?' command to list functions in current script.